 Photographed is a canning lift.
 This is a LIFE SAVER when it comes to getting your bottles in and out of the canner without burning yourself or having the jars touch.

-Once jars are in pot, place lid on and boil for 45 minutes.
+Once jars are in pot, place lid on and lock.
+Processing times for tomatoes is 45 minutes.
 SET YOUR TIMER!

 Step 15: Remove Tomatoes from Pot